glotzerlab/signac-docs/docs/source/packages.rst

     :alt: PyPI signac

 The *core* **signac** package implements a simple, serverless, distributed database directly on the file system.
-It allows you manage files on the file system and associate them with JSON-encoded metadata.
-This metadata is immediately searchable, which allows you to find and select data for specific data sub spaces.
+Its features include:

+- Manage project data with a well-defined indexable storage layout for data and metadata.
+- Search and manipulate the data in existing **signac** projects.
-This package also provides the data management functionality for **signac-flow** and **signac-dashboard**.
+- Provide the data management functionality for **signac-flow** and **signac-dashboard**.

 .. rubric:: signac-flow_